 There are over 1,800 kilometres of coastline in Sardinia to choose from (a quarter of Italy’s entire coastline), but Chia Beach in the south of the island is one of Italy’s best.
 The light gold sands enjoy a backdrop of protected sand dunes and juniper trees, offering the beach a little shelter.

-There are over 7,000 prehistoric sites on the island.
-About 50 kms inland lies Fordongianus, famous for its many prehistoric remains, including Roman era works (the aqueduct, amphitheatre, thermal baths and a few villas).
+There are over 7,000 archeological sites on the island.
+About 50 kms inland lies Fordongianus, famous for its many Roman era works (the aqueduct, amphitheatre, thermal baths and a few villas).
 Close by, the Church of San Lussorio is a 12th Century shrine to St. Luxorius, martyred by Roman emperor Diocletian in 304 A.D.
-The area is also home to two of the island’s most important prehistoric monuments: the Nuraghe Losa complex (losa in Sardinian means tomb) and the Santa Cristina Nuragic Sanctuary, with a famous sacred well.
+The area is also home to two of the island’s most important historic monuments: the Nuraghe Losa complex (losa in Sardinian means tomb) and the Santa Cristina Nuragic Sanctuary, with a famous sacred well.

 Don’t miss a visit to see the Stagno di Mistras, breeding ground for gulls and vividly hued flamingos.
 A protected area, with lovely walks through reed beds, and with judiciously placed bird hides, this is as close to nature as it gets.